PQSB/Blog_SETR_2024/P3/BLOG_P3.md

 On the other hand, I decided to use **temp_hum_thread** to encapsulate this task and control it's execution period since these values do not need to be updated continuously.

 ## Whatchdog
+I decided to use the whatchdog to avoid blocking during execution.
+It's initialised in the setup and reset in the last line of the void loop.
+The established time for watchdog is **2s**.

 ## Difficulties: